 Misty Copeland is bringing "Ballet Across America"

-She's been on the path to stardom since she discovered ballet at age 13 (unusually late for a professional dancer), but her celebrity was solidified in 2015 when she became the first African-American woman to be promoted to principal dancer at the American Ballet Theatre.
-And she's been on a roll, or rather, a grand jeté ever since.
+She's been on the path to stardom since she discovered ballet at age 13.
+The age is unusually late for a professional dancer.
+But her celebrity was solidified in 2015.
+That's when she became the first African-American woman to be promoted to principal dancer at the American Ballet Theatre.
+And she?s been on a roll, or rather, a grand jeté ever since.

-Continuing her push to boost diversity in ballet, Copeland partnered with Justin Peck, soloist and choreographer at the New York City Ballet, to curate "Ballet Across America," a program highlighting diversity and innovation in ballet at the Kennedy Center in Washington.
+Continuing her push to boost diversity in ballet, Copeland partnered with Justin Peck, soloist and choreographer at the New York City Ballet, to curate "Ballet Across America."?It is a program highlighting diversity and innovation in ballet.
+It is being performed at the Kennedy Center in Washington.
 Following the opening night ceremony on April 17, for six nights, three ballet companies will perform.
-The first three evenings feature Copeland's selected companies and the following three will feature Peck's.
+The first three evenings feature Copeland's selected companies.
+The following three feature Peck's.

 What is "Ballet Across America" all about?

 It's amazing, I think, at this point in my career to be able to be a part of something that can truly represent American dance in a very inclusive way.
-And I feel like that's what the Kennedy Center has allowed Justin Peck and I to do - to really bring our diversity, our different opinions and maybe views on what we think is necessary to have representation for American dance.
-So, it's really an opportunity over the course of a week for different companies to come together and perform at the Kennedy Center, have discussions with different choreographers and artistic directors, and also hear from me and Justin Peck, as well.
+And I feel like that's what the Kennedy Center has allowed Justin Peck and I to do.
+To really bring our diversity, our different opinions and maybe views on what we think is necessary to have representation for American dance.
+So, it's really an opportunity over the course of a week for different companies to come together and perform at the Kennedy Center, have discussions with different choreographers and artistic directors.

 What do you hope people who attend take away from the program?

 I hope they become fans of the companies that we are presenting.
-We were allowed to pretty much just have free reign and suggest companies that we wanted to have the Kennedy Center audience be able to see.
-When I was going through that process of deciding what companies, I really wanted to give an opportunity to people who maybe have never performed at the Kennedy Center.
+We were allowed to pretty much just have free reign.
+(We suggested) companies that we wanted to have the Kennedy Center audience be able to see.
+I really wanted to give an opportunity to people who maybe have never performed at the Kennedy Center.
 For the most part, that space is really open to the bigger companies throughout the world.
 So I thought it would be a great opportunity for me to give to smaller companies and more diverse companies.
 I have Nashville Ballet on my program, Complexions and the Black Iris Project.

 In your opinion, what are three ballets everyone should see?